EternalCodeTeam/website/content/docs/eternalcore/faq.md

 ---
-title: EternalCore - FAQ
+title: Frequently Asked Questions
+description: Frequently Asked Questions about EternalCore.
 ---

-# ❓ Frequently Asked Questions

-## ⛔ How to disable command in EternalCore?

-### Problem:

-Command from my other plugin is clashing against EternalCore command.

-### Solution:

-You can disable command in `commands.yml` file.

-### Example:
+## Disabling commands

+If a command from EternalCore conflicts with a command from another plugin, you can disable it.
+To do this, locate the command in the `commands.yml` file and set the `enabled` property to `false`.

+**Example:**

 ```yaml
 rtp: